27 Fun Growth Mindset Activities for Kids & Adults

 • I stay with a problem, even when it’s hard.

-• If I can’t do something, it’s only because I haven’t learned it or figured it out yet.
+• If I can’t do something, it’s only because I haven’t figured it out yet.

 • I can learn new strategies and ways of doing things.